 To serve: Thaw.
 Uncover and cook in 350 degree oven until cheese is bubbly (approximately 30 minutes).

 Containers Needed: 4 deep dish 8×8 pans

 * * * * *

 If you would like this to be a vegan dish, do not add chicken.
 Add 3 cans drained and rinsed chickpeas and 3 cups chopped cauliflower.
 Replace chicken stock with veggie stock.

 Angela’s note: Use cooking apples in this recipe.

 Pork Roast with Apples and Pears (Make a double of the recipe)

-Asian Pork (Roast) (Quad of recipe)
+Asian Pork Roast (Make a double of the recipe)

 Slow Cooker Black Bean Salsa Chicken (make a double batch)